 Heliocare supplements contain Polypodium leucotomies, extracted from a tropical fern native to North and South America.
 The supplements contain antioxidants and compounds which have been proven to protect against sun damage caused by inflammation and Heliocare themselves have been endorsed in more than 50 studies.

 Recent Roland Garros winner Rafael Nadal recently announced he would be helping to publicise Helicare’s expert advice and proposals for healthy sun exposure, having grown up in Spain and trained in extreme heat and sun.

 Nicotinadmide AKA Vitamin B3

 Vitamin E is a building block of the protein that gives skin its elastic properties of youth – this protein is collagen.
-Vitamin E can be found in spinach, sweet potatoes and avocadoes and a diet rich in these foods has been found to help our bodies fight off UV damage.
+Vitamin E can be found in spinach, sweet potatoes, and avocadoes, and a diet rich in these foods have been found to help our bodies fight off UV damage.

 If you’re worried about possible skin damage as a result of sun exposure, make an appointment with your GP at your earliest convenience.